-Youth for the Quality Care of Animals (YQCA) is a national multi-species quality assurance program for youth ages 8 to 21.
-The program is designed to provide an estimated 60 minutes of education each year.
-The online program requires the passing of a series of three quizzes to earn certification.
-An in-person YQCA workshop requires complete attendance.
+Youth for the Quality CAre of Animals (YQCA) is a national multi-species quality assurance program for youth ages 8 to 21.
+The program is designed to provide a minimum 60 minutes of education each year.
+There are three ways to earn YQCA certification.

 YQCA is the result of a collaborative effort between states that have previously offered multi-species youth livestock quality assurance programs, the National Pork Board’s Youth PQA Plus program and representatives from other national livestock groups.